 These dogs are also active and intelligent, requiring plenty of mental and physical exercise.

-They are friendly to all people, including children, but have a high prey drive, making them poor choices for a household with tiny pets.
+They are friendly to all people, including children, but have a high prey drive, making poor choices for a household with tiny pets.

 39. Great Dane